Transfer data from a PostgreSQL RDS instance to ClickHouse®

 4. From the list of options on the left, click Your VPCs under Virtual private cloud.
 This section lists the default VPC that we will use.

 A default VPC has already attached and configured subnets, a security group, and a route table.
-In this scenario, we only need to configure the route table, and we leave other resources with their default configuration options.
+For this tutorial, you only need to configure the route table.
+Leave other resources with their default configuration options.

-We'll place the RDS instance from which to transfer the data in the default VPC in the US East (N. Virginia) us-east-1 region.
+You'll place the RDS instance in the default VPC in the US East (N. Virginia) us-east-1 region.

-3. On the Connections tab, click Create connection.
+2. Switch to the Connections tab and click Create connection.

-5. Specify the AWS VPC ID.
-In the AWS console, find your default VPC and copy its ID.
-It looks as follows: vpc-xxxxxxxxxxxxxxxxx.
+• AWS VPC ID: In the AWS console, find your default VPC and copy its ID.
+It looks the vpc-xxxxxxxxxxxxxxxxx format.

 connection-prepared